December 19, 2024, 1:11 pm | Read time: 7 minutes

 - Venezuela

-However, there are a few countries missing from the list.
-For example, the Federal Foreign Office has issued a partial travel warning for Mozambique due to the domestic political situation.
-According to the Federal Foreign Office, Algeria is also still at high risk of terrorist attacks and kidnappings—there is also a partial travel warning here.
+However, the list is missing several countries.
+For example, the German Foreign Office issues a partial travel warning for Mozambique due to the domestic political situation.
+The Foreign Office also continues to warn of a high risk of terrorist attacks and kidnappings in Algeria—a partial travel warning is also in effect here.

 Where Is There a Medical Risk?

-The interactive “Risk Map” can also be used to find out the safest and most dangerous countries in the world in terms of medical risk.
+With the interactive “Risk Map,” the safest and most dangerous countries in the world can also be assessed in terms of medical risk.
 This is “extremely high” in the following countries:

 - Afghanistan